Dynamical Landscape and Multistability of a Climate Model: Results

-Instead, panel b) by and large describes the slowest intrawell variability, which takes place in the $W$ attractor: the two closely spaced peaks of opposite sign are on the opposite sides of the peak of the warm attractor, with the zero isoline cutting across the peak of the warm attractor, compare Fig.~\ref{fig:ocdiff_1_phsp}a).
+Instead, panel (b) by and large describes the slowest intrawell variability, which takes place in the W basin of attraction: the two closely spaced peaks of opposite sign are on the opposite sides of the peak of the W basin of attraction, with the zero isoline cutting across the peak of the warm attractor; compare with Fig.~\ref{fig:ocdiff_1_phsp}(a).
 This slow time scale is associated with the process of ice formation and melting.
-A smaller peak is present in correspondence to the $SB$ attractor, indicating that this eigenvector captures some $W\rightarrow SB$ escape process, compare with Fig.~\ref{fig:ocdiff_1_phsp}b).
+A smaller peak is present in correspondence to the SB basin of attraction, indicating that this eigenvector captures some $\rm W\rightarrow SB$ escape process; compare with Fig.~\ref{fig:ocdiff_1_phsp}(b).